flerka/personal-blog/_posts/2022-06-21-ahead-of time-compilation.md

 | R2R + Quick JIT for loops | 64 580 |
 | Default settings - R2R off + QuickJIT on | 64 567 |
 | Default + QQuickJIT off | 64 567 |

+As we can see on my PC Native AOT shows quicker execution time and is more than ten times smaller compared to ReadyToRun or regular self-contained assembly.

 ## What to read
 - https://github.com/dotnet/runtime/blob/main/src/coreclr/nativeaot/docs/compiling.md